vexx32/chocolatey.org/chocolatey/Website/Views/Blog/AnnouncingDeployments.md

 After everything releases, we'll rev the version of [Quick Deployment Environment (QDE)](https://chocolatey.org/docs/quick-deployment-environment) to include CCM w/Deployments so folks will have another way of getting up and running quickly.

 ### When Can I Get Deployments?
-The timeline for release is early June, with betas going out to select customers soon.
+The timeline for release is early to mid-June, with betas going out to select customers soon.
 Reach out to your Chocolatey Software representative for more details.
 If you are not a current customer, you can also [reach out to our team](https://chocolatey.org/contact/trial) to get started.
 We are excited to get it in your hands!